kintone-labs/kintone-ios-sdk/docs/docs/reference/model/app/app/app-deploy-status.md

 # AppDeployStatus

-View settings of an App
+Get information about the deploy status of an app

 ## Constructor